-I was looking back at my notes on how to start on YouTube from a couple years ago and thought it would be useful to review a couple points.
+We were reviewing our notes on how to start on YouTube from a couple of years ago and thought it would be helpful to review the 13 tips on getting started with YouTube we had written down.

 Take YouTube seriously.
 If you don’t have a YouTube account yet, go ahead and make one.

 YouTube is more than just an entertainment black hole.
-It’s a foundation to a great business system.
-If you make tutorials you can get views immediately.
+It’s a foundation for a great business system.
+If you make tutorials, you can get views immediately.
 Make stuff people are searching for.
 Long tutorial videos get the most views.

-A channel can be made within Google Apps if you’re thinking about starting one from there.
-At one point it may have required Google+ but you don’t have to worry about that now.
+A channel can be made within Google Apps if you’re considering starting one there.
+It may have required Google+ at one point, but you don’t have to worry about that now.
 If you didn’t know Google+ is dead, they made an announcement about Project Strobe in their safety and security article section and on their own Google+ page.

 Making Your Content Findable

-Besides making content that people are searching for you should also make this content easy to find.
-The title and description are the most important piece for organic traffic.
-Deep, thorough descriptions should read naturally with most important bits at the top.
+Besides making content that people are searching for, you should also make this content easy to find.
+The title and description are the most critical piece for organic traffic.
+Deep, thorough descriptions should read naturally, with the most significant bits at the top.

 Avoid changing too many things at once after a video is published.
 Changes could lower traffic or raise it depending on what is changed.
 Try to do a good description at the start and leave it that way.
 You’ll get better at this with time.